OPCFoundation/UA-.NETStandard-Samples/README.md

 ## How to build and run the OPC UA Aggregation Client and Server
 - Please refer to the OPC Foundation UA .Net Standard Library [Aggregation Client and Server](Workshop/Aggregation/README.md) for a detailed description how to run the aggregation client and server.

-## How to build and run the OPC UA Reference Server with UACTT
-- Please refer to the OPC Foundation UA .Net Standard Library [Reference Server](Workshop/Reference/README.md) for a detailed description how to run the reference server against the UACTT.

 ## How to build and run the OPC UA Xamarin Client
 - Please refer to the OPC UA [Xamarin Client](Samples/XamarinClient/readme.md) for a detailed description how to run the UA Xamarin Client on UWP, Android and iOS.